DarrenZZhang/INFUUS23-TTGL/README.md

 # Tensorized Topological Graph Learning for Generalized Incomplete Multi-view Clustering (TTGL)
 This is an example implementation of [our paper](https://www.sciencedirect.com/science/article/pii/S1566253523002300):

-Zheng Zhang, Wen-Jue He, Tensorized Topological Graph Learning for Generalized Incomplete Multi-view Clustering, Information Fusion, 2023.
+Zheng Zhang, Wen-Jue He, Tensorized Topological Graph Learning for Generalized Incomplete Multi-view Clustering, Information Fusion, vol. 100, no. 101914, 2023.

 This code has been evaluated on Matlab R2021a.